Only logged in customers who have purchased this product may leave a review.

 - alternative scaling methods (increasing the average block size and block data limit)

-Please note that this area of bitcoin research and blockchain development is at the cutting edge of industry.
+Please note that this area of bitcoin research is at the cutting edge of the industry.
 Therefore, we advise leaving room for making mistakes and also ask the student to understand that there will be many modifications to the course instructions contained within.
 Many courses available today in the bitcoin and blockchain industries target the programming of bitcoin but fail to deliver on how and why a developer may wish to experiment with these new internet protocols.
 In this tutorial on How To Fork Bitcoin, we will show the user not only how to create and run their own parallel network, but why we believe forking the existing software repository of bitcoin will be one of the prime opportunities for bringing new applications to market.

-- Course materials are accessible on desktop and mobile devices.
+- Course materials are accessible on desktop and mobile devices

-- Intermediate understanding of bitcoin and software engineering.
+- Intermediate understanding of bitcoin and software engineering

 Recommended skills prior to taking this course

-- Intermediate understanding of software development environments and computer networking.
+- Intermediate understanding of software development environments and computer networking

-- Basic understanding of internet protocols
+- Basic understanding of internet protocols and how information is secured using the blockchain

 - Willingness to challenge existing beliefs and assumptions